LDMol: A Text-to-Molecule Diffusion Model with Structurally Informative Latent Space Surpasses AR Models: Methods

-Specifically, a SMILES string is fed into the SMILES encoder with a special "[SOS]" token which denotes the start of the sequence. {For a batch of $N$ input SMILES $M=\{m_1, m_2, \dots,m_k,\dots,m_N\}$, we prepare a positive pair SMILES $m_k'$ for each $m_k$ by SMILES augmentation to construct $M'=\{m_1', m_2', \dots, m_k',\dots,m_N'\}$.
-After $M$ and $M'$ are passed through the SMILES encoder, we fed each SMILES' output vector corresponding to the [SOS] token into an additional linear projection and normalization layer, denoting the output features as $v_k$ and $v_k'(k=1, 2, \dots, N)$. }

-{Assimilating $v_k$ and $v_k'$ from the positive pairs and distancing the others can be done by minimizing the following contrastive loss, which is essentially cross-entropy loss where the logit is the cosine similarity between given pairs.}
+Specifically, a SMILES string is fed into the SMILES encoder $\mathcal{E}(\cdot)$ with a special ``[SOS]" token which denotes the start of the sequence. {For a batch of $N$ input SMILES $M=\{m_1, m_2, \dots, m_k,\dots, m_N\}$, we prepare a positive pair SMILES $m_k'$ for each $m_k$ by SMILES enumeration to construct $M'=\{m_1', m_2', \dots, m_k',\dots,m_N'\}$.
+After $M$ and $M'$ are passed through the SMILES encoder, we feed each SMILES' output vector corresponding to the [SOS] token into an additional linear projection and normalization layer, denoting its output as $v_k$ and $v_k'(k=1, 2, \dots, N)$. } Assimilating $v_k$ and $v_k'$ from the positive pairs and distancing the others can be done by minimizing the following InfoNCE loss~\citep{infonce}.

-{Here, $\tau$ is a positive temperature parameter.
-To utilize a symmetric loss against the input, we trained our encoder with the following loss function. }
+Here, $\tau$ is a positive temperature parameter.
+To utilize a symmetric loss against the input, we trained our encoder with the following loss function.

-While our encoder was pre-trained to map structurally similar molecules to similar vectors, we found that the encoder tried to map stereoisomers to almost the same point in the latent space; indeed, in terms of structural differences, stereoisomers are the most challenging molecules to distinguish.
-To resolve this, if the training data has a stereoisomer, we considered it as ''hard-negative" samples and included it in the loss calculation batch with the original data.

-\textbf{Compressing the latent space.} The pre-trained SMILES encoder maps a molecule into a vector of size $\{L\times d_{enc}\}$, where $d_{enc}$ is a feature size for the encoder.
-To avoid the curse of dimensionality and construct a more learnable feature space for diffusion models, we additionally employed a linear compression layer (Figure~\ref{figure2}-(b)) to reduce the dimension size from $\{L\times d_{enc}\}$ to $\{L\times d_{z}\}$.
-The range of this linear layer output $z$ is a target domain of our latent diffusion model.
+\textbf{Compressing the latent space.} The pre-trained SMILES encoder maps a molecule into a vector of size $[L\times d_{enc}]$, where $d_{enc}$ is the feature size of the encoder.
+To avoid the curse of dimensionality and construct a more learnable feature space for diffusion models, we additionally employed a linear compression layer $f(\cdot)$ (Figure~\ref{figure2}-(b)) to reduce the dimension from $[L\times d_{enc}]$ to $[L\times d_{z}]$.
+Here, we build our compression layer as simply as possible to prevent its output from deviating from the previous structure-aware and regulated features (See~\ref{appendix_hyperparameters} for further justification).
+The range of this linear layer output is a target domain of our latent diffusion model.